Sunday, July 17, 2022

 Only this time, it's a quickie in more ways than one.

-The Convair B-58 Hustler was designed to do just two things: drop nukes on commies and do it real fast-like.
+The Convair B-58 Hustler was designed to do just two things: drop nukes on commies, and do it real fast-like.

 Like, Mach 2 fast-like.